lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/jobs_and_resources/slurm.md

 * how to [write job files](#job-files),
 * how to [manage and control your jobs](#manage-and-control-jobs).

-If you are are already familiar with Slurm, you might be more interessted in our collection of [job examples](slurm_examples.md).
+If you are are already familiar with Slurm, you might be more interested in our collection of [job examples](slurm_examples.md).
 There is also a ton of external resources regarding Slurm.
-We recommand these links for detailed
+We recommend these links for detailed
 information:

-- [slurm.schedmd.com](https://slurm.schedmd.com/) provides the official documentation comprising manpages, tutorials, examples, etc.
+- [slurm.schedmd.com](https://slurm.schedmd.com/) provides the official documentation comprising manual pages, tutorials, examples, etc.
 - [Comparison with other batch systems](https://www.schedmd.com/slurmdocs/rosetta.html)

 ## Job Submission